Our Lady of Lebanon Festival: People Come for the Food

 |Almost no one wants you to eat more than your sitti or this Lebanese grandma.|

 These descendants of the seafaring Phoenicians are serving some of the most delicious Mediterranean food you'll be eating this year.
 As someone who grew up taste-testing their mother's tabbouleh and kibbeh, we know when there's too much lemon or not enough cumin.
-This is not only the real deal
+This is not only the real deal, this is the best deal.

 The festival is put on annually to raise funds to keep the church afloat.
 Father Elie Michael told Short Order that this weekend, "people will be coming from every part of town to eat."
 And he is not wrong.
 Besides the belly dancing, this is the main attraction.
 Items are all homemade and use traditional recipes that have lasted 'cause they work.
 The church will also be naming the hall where the festival takes place after one of their most generous patrons, philanthropist Anthony Abraham.